Warm up your Fall days with these Pumpkin Chocolate Chip Cookies. They’re soft, thick, and packed with chocolate chips, just like homemade.

-It’s not fall without making a few batches of pumpkin chocolate chip cookies!
-They’re just as classic and delicious as pumpkin pie, pumpkin cupcakes and our famous pumpkin roll.
+It’s not fall without making a few batches of these pumpkin chocolate chip cookies!
+For more pumpkin recipes you have to check out my pumpkin pie, pumpkin cupcakes, and our famous pumpkin roll.

 How to Make Pumpkin Chocolate Chip Cookies